 The original goal of this post was to discuss my time out in nature, because, let’s face it, this pasty gal doesn’t go out in the sun very often.
 However, the more I recount that time out in nature, in a new place, I recall how much more productive I was with my writing.
-I was surrounding by the buzzing of life, the shock of green in an untouched forest, and the damp, heat of the Alabama weather.
-As a result, I found that my writing was matching my surrounding.
+I was surrounded by the buzzing of life, the shock of green in an untouched forest, and the damp, heat of the Alabama weather.
+As a result, I found that my writing was matching my surroundings.
 It was intense, fresh, and new.
-While I still will be discussing my time out in nature, but with a scope on what it did for my writing.
+While I still will be discussing my time out in nature, I want to focus on how a change of scenery can help your writing.

 Your Descriptions of Scenes

 When changing your own scenery, you will more than likely find yourself taking in the smaller details, things your brain would gloss over in your usual setting.
 When I was experiencing this, I found that my landscapes and setting descriptions were much more dense.
 I took the time to point out those small, identifying details that I otherwise might not have included.
 While you, of course, want to let your reader use your imagination, taking note of the finer details can help shape and ground your work in reality.

 I find that my emotions change pretty rapidly when changing my location.
 I typically write in a dark corner of my office, a cozy reading nook I setup the moment I moved in.
 It’s comfortable; I am comfortable and content.
 Consequently, I find my description of emotions is pretty lackluster when writing in that corner.
 I find it difficult to dig deeper and express anything other than surface-level contentment when I myself am content.

 When changing locations, I tend to have a bit more anxiety being in a new place.
 I find that I may not be as comfortable, or perhaps I am even more comfortable than in my reading nook.
 This adds depth to my descriptions.
 Above all, my characters tend to be much more realistic in how they approach various situations, and that, in turn, makes them seem more realistic.